Gnifle/gnifle.github.com/_posts/2018-11-25-making-a-place-to-jot-things-down.md

 design.
 Since Jekyll uses somewhat hardcoded variables, installing a theme isn't just plug-and-play.
 I mean, it's somewhat close, but the problem comes if you have existing content, where the files needs migration to some degree.
-For me, well, I got luck and could just pull a theme and replace my current installation before adding any content.
+For me, well, I got lucky and could just pull a theme and replace my current installation before adding any content.
 I ended up with a theme called [*dbyll*](https://github.com/dbtek/dbyll).

 And there we go, I finally have a functional statically generated blog!
 Swell!

-## Appying a custom domain
+## Applying a custom domain

-Seriously, big kudos to GitHub and their pages system.
+Seriously, big kudos to GitHub and their Pages system.
 As simple a URL as [http://gnifle.github.io](http://gnifle.github.io) is pretty awesome out of the box.
 But seeing as I already own my wn domain, [gnifle.com](http://gnifle.com), I'd really like to use that.